 And I actually like Kucinich.

-I mean, he's a pretty thoughtful guy, and I I don't agree with everything he says, but I like him.
+And I don't agree with everything he says, but I like him.

-But um anyway, I appreciate your hospitality.
+But anyway, I appreciate your hospitality.

-Thanks for having us back, and uh, we really appreciate it.
+Thanks for having us back.

-Anyway, Matt and Tulsa, Oklahoma.
+Anyway, Matt in Tulsa, Oklahoma.

 Matt, how are you?

-I have since since this reporter was on, I knew I had this information, but there is a ton of warrants out on this guy.
+I have since, since this reporter was on, I knew I had this information, but there is a ton of warrants out on this guy.

 Yeah, you're right, Sean.

-Um and that's I think they have it spelt incorrectly.
+And I think they have it spelt incorrectly.

-It's T E R A N B E Tafford crutcher is what they have it spelt on the OSEN.
+It's T-E-R-A-N-B-E Tafford Crutcher is what they have it spelt on the OSEN.

 Let's wait and see.